-Motions required to be made during a hearing or trial may be made orally or in writing to the judge or magistrate presiding.
-All other motions shall be made in writing, unless waived by the judge.
+Motions required to be made during a hearing or trial may be made orally or in writing to the judge or magistrate presiding over the case.
+All other motions shall be made in writing, unless otherwise permitted by the judge.
 Motions for a definite statement pursuant to Civ.R.
 12(E) and motions to strike pursuant to Civ.R.
 12(F) shall set forth the language sought to be stricken or claimed to be indefinite.

 Parties shall have ten (10) calendar days to respond to a motion, however, this does not prevent the court from ruling on a motion at any time.

-The Court in its discretion may extend the time for filing and answering motions, unless prohibited by statute or the civil and criminal rules.
+The Court in its discretion may extend the time for filing and answering motions, unless prohibited by statute or the Ohio Rules of Civil or Criminal Procedure.

 To the extent that this rule may conflict with SMCR No. 14 or 17, the latter rules shall prevail.